01craft/xslingerHD/README.md

 tried to engage the text modes on their machine, so this could be their first experience with it.

-Thanks for trying the game!
+Thanks for trying my little game...

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/40877410/183492444-4010a592-c4b4-4dc9-bb47-a3b6e1664124.png">